-Flisan and Myran immediately set up the detective agency Spy & Spy and start spying on the nobblers, convinced there is something fishy going on.
-Their mission takes them to the graveyard in the middle of the night and not long thereafter, they find themselves on a wild hunt deep into the woods, riding their fat ponies Raketen and Älgen.
+Flisan and Myran immediately found the Spy & Spy detective agency and begin spying on the nobblers, convinced that something is fishy.
+Their mission leads them to the graveyard in the middle of the night and shortly after they find themselves on a wild chase deep in the woods, riding their fat ponies Rocket and Moose.

-And after that, things get really dangerous!
+And after that it becomes really dangerous!

 Foul Play at High Chaparral (12 – 15 yrs) only available in Swedish (book)

 Four kids spend a few days at the Western amusement park High Chaparral in Småland, Sweden.
 They’re watching the western show Ranch Horse Classic and having a good time at the park when strange things start happening.
 Who’s the man with the dog who lurks in the most unexpected places?
 And what’s it about the lonely, pale children that old Trapper Gus tells them about?
 Is it just a ghost story, or do they really exist?